Investing in Singapore Government Securities other than SSBs

 Though the rising returns of Singapore government securities and that of other low-risk instruments may look attractive, it is important not to put all your eggs into one basket.
 Speak with a DBS Wealth Planning Manager to review your financial goals and set up a holistic plan that includes budgeting, protection and building a diversified portfolio that includes an optimal asset allocation into equities (for growth and to beat inflation) and fixed income securities like bonds and T-bills, and endowment plans to achieve financial wellness.

-This is the first article of our series on fixed-income investments.
+This is the fourth article of our series on fixed-income investments.
 If you’re keen to learn more about this asset class as well as how you can invest in them, check out the other articles:

 Part 1: A beginner’s guide to bonds